mxgiuliani00/CSI/README.md

 - The hydrologic forecasts are produced through a temporal downscaling procedure of the seasonal precipitation forecast to feed a hydrologic model.
 - The forecast operational value is assessed by using the [Information Selection and Assessment framework](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2015WR017044).

-Details about the framework and its application to the Lake Como basin are provided in the paper.
+Details about the framework and its application to the Lake Como basin are provided in the [Giuliani et al. (2019)](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2019WR025035).
 The code for the detection of climate teleconnections has been adapted from the original version of NIPA developed by Brian Zimmerman and Paul Block.
 The code for the seasonal precipitation forecasts is based on the ELM code used by Riccardo Taormina, Gulsah Karakaya, Stefano Galelli and Selin Damla Ahipasaoglu in the [W-QUEISS wrapper](https://github.com/stefano-galelli/Matlab-Multi-objective-Feature-Selection).

 **References**
 ```